Polyaspartic vs. Polyurea: The Homeowner's Guide to Upgrading from Epoxy

 Where Can You Use a Floortek Coating?

 Because our hybrid system is so durable, flexible, and UV-stable, it's not just for garages.
-We’ve installed permanent solutions for homeowners across the US, upgrading various spaces.
+We’ve installed permanent solutions for homeowners across the US, upgrading a range of spaces.

-Patios: As a patio coating service We're passionate about this.
+• Patios: As a patio coating service, we're passionate about this.
 An epoxy-coated patio would likely turn into a yellow, peeling disaster within months.
-Our polyaspartic topcoat ensures your patio will look brand new, year after year, regardless of the amount of sun it receives.
+Our polyaspartic topcoat ensures your patio will look brand new, year after year, regardless of how much sun it receives.

-Pool Decks: Our pool deck coating service Provides a beautiful, textured, and durable surface that withstands pool chemicals and constant exposure to the sun.
+• Pool Decks: Our pool deck coating service provides a beautiful, textured, and durable surface that withstands pool chemicals and constant sun exposure.

-Basements: Looking to finish your basement?
-Our Basement coating service It is a perfect choice.
+• Basements: Looking to finish your basement?
+Our Basement coating service is a perfect choice.
 It's clean, bright, and easy to maintain.

 The best part is the customization.
 This isn't just a grey-painted floor.
 You can choose from hundreds of combinations of our Colors and Flake Options To perfectly match your home's style.